 When was the last time you benefited from reading articles whose subject matter is based on rumors — other than for pure entertainment value, anyway?

 Perhaps I should start a rumor by writing an article based on it: Delta Air Lines may consider acquiring both National Car Rental and Hilton Worldwide to offer a complete solution to its customers.
-A new frequent travel loyalty program called SkyHHonors will offer seamless earning and redemption of points to be used for air travel, lodging and car rentals; and it will also have a new top elite status level called Emerald Medallion.
+A new frequent travel loyalty program called SkyHonors will offer seamless earning and redemption of points to be used for air travel, lodging, and car rentals; and it will also have a new top elite status level called Emerald Medallion.

 Actually, I do believe that American Airlines once had a hotel brand called Americana, with at least 14 hotel properties — one of those hotel properties was located in San Juan, Puerto Rico — so it is not exactly unprecedented…